 (A) [name and address of the contractor] (hereinafter called the “Contractor”) has executed an agreement (hereinafter called the “Agreement”) with the [name and address of the project authority], (hereinafter called the “Authority”) for the construction of the new railway line between ***in the ***Railway zone on Engineering, Procurement and Construction (the “EPC”) basis, subject to and in accordance with the provisions of the Agreement.

 (B) In accordance with Clause 17.2 of the Agreement, the Authority shall make to the Contractor advance payment (herein after called “Advance Payment”) equal to 10% (ten per cent) of the Contract Price; and that the Advance Payment shall be made in two installments subject to the Contractor furnishing an irrevocable and unconditional guarantee by a Bank for an amount equivalent to 110% (one hundred and ten percent) of such installment to remain effective till the complete and full repayment of the installment of the Advance Payment as security for compliance with its obligations in accordance with the Agreement.
 The amount of {first/second} installment of the Advance Payment is Rs. ……cr.
-(Rupees ……crore) andthe amount of this Guarantee is Rs. …… cr.
-(Rupees …… crore)(the“Guarantee Amount”)$.
+(Rupees ……crore) and the amount of this Guarantee is Rs. …… cr.
+(Rupees …… crore)(the “Guarantee Amount”)$.

-(C) We, ………………….. through our branch at …………………. (the “Bank”) have agreed to furnish this bank guarantee (hereinafter called the“Guarantee”) for the Guarantee Amount.
+(C) We, ………………….. through our branch at …………………. (the “Bank”) have agreed to furnish this bank guarantee (hereinafter called the “Guarantee”) for the Guarantee Amount.